The University of Queensland

 Applicants may submit a formal application for credit with the University only once they have accepted a QTAC offer.
 UQ may limit the amount of credit that can be transferred towards the completion of a program.
 The UQ Credit Precedents Database is a tool that can be used as a guide to previously approved credit applications, which UQ may apply when deciding subsequent applications.

-For applicants who have completed less than one full year of bachelor (or higher) level study, post-secondary professional and paraprofessional qualifications and service will be considered including:
+For applicants who have completed less than 2 full years of bachelor (or higher) level study, post-secondary professional and paraprofessional qualifications and service will be considered including:

 Bridging and Enabling Course Entry

-Current Queensland and Interstate Year 12 students who complete another qualification while at school (such as a VET qualification or music/speech/drama award) cannot be assigned a selection rank for the qualification in the tertiary intake immediately following Year 12.
-Selection ranks from these qualifications may be used in subsequent intakes.
+Current Queensland and interstate Year 12 students who complete another qualification while at school (such as a VET qualification or music, speech or drama award) can use the qualification to apply for entry to UQ from Semester 2, following Year 12.
+These qualifications may also be used for admission in subsequent years.

 Results from Home Schooling, Accelerated Christian Education and other non-standard Year 12 programs (with SAT tests) may also be assigned a selection rank and considered for an offer based on this selection rank (or other recognised qualifications undertaken while at school).
 Contact UQ for more information.